 Contributed by David Wondrich

 - 2 oz London dry gin or cognac

 - Champagne, chilled

 Add the lemon juice and sugar to a shaker and stir to combine.
 Add the gin and fill with ice.
-Shake, and strain into a Collins glass filled with cracked ice.
+Shake, and strain into a Champagne flute filled with cracked ice.
 Fill slowly with Champagne.